Reedsburg came just one play — one, agonizing play — from potentially winning its first state title in 2008.

 But they couldn’t dwell on the loss for long, as the very next week came the ultimate test: a meeting with Pat Rice’s Waunakee Warriors, who brought a 44-game conference winning streak with them into Reedsburg.

-In what wound up being a low-scoring affair, the Beavers controlled the time of possession and set themselves up with a chance to pull off the upset in the game’s closing minutes.
+In what would end up being a low-scoring affair, the Beavers controlled the time of possession and set themselves up with a chance to pull off the upset in the game’s closing minutes.

 To put the win in perspective: Waunakee would go on to win its next 48 games on its way to three consecutive Division 2 state titles from 2009 to 2011 and a state runner-up finish in 2012.

-A 28-0 loss to DeForest brought the Beavers back down to Earth in a hurry, but they recovered to beat Mount Horeb/Barneveld and Baraboo to close the season, grabbing them a share of the Badger North crown alongside Waunakee and DeForest.
+A 28-0 loss to DeForest brought the Beavers back down to Earth in a hurry, but they recovered to beat Mount Horeb/Barneveld and Baraboo to close the regular season and grab a share of the Badger North crown.

-Reedsburg began its postseason with an easy 35-0 drubbing of Wisconsin Dells in Level 1 of the playoffs.
-After that, the Beavers would need to hit the road for the remainder of the postseason, a potentially daunting task for a team that went 2-3 away from home during the regular season.
+After routing Wisconsin Dells in Level 1 of the playoffs, Reedsburg would need to hit the road for the remainder of the postseason, a potentially daunting task for a team that went 2-3 away from home during the regular season.

 However, it didn’t faze the Beavers.